 What to Do:

-Visit Notre-Dame Basilica: Located in the historic district of Old Montreal, this basilica will take your breath away when you walk in.
+Located in the historic district of Old Montreal, this basilica will take your breath away when you walk in.
 I loved this little dose of history on your trip.
-P.S. they only take cash (Canadian & US).
+P.S.
+They only take cash (Canadian & US).

 I hope you enjoyed my Quebec City and Montreal Travel Guide!
 If you’re going to either city or are thinking about planning a trip and have any questions, then please don’t hesitate to reach out!
 P.S. most of my photos are from Quebec City because we were there longer and because it was quite cold when we were in Montreal so we were hoping from inside one place to the next. xx